 Why did Pharaoh finally let the Israelites go free?
 Was it because Moses was a very powerful man, or was it because of God's power?
+Why did God allow the Egyptians to suffer the disasters?

 God always gives people plenty of time to stop doing wrong, and to ask for forgiveness.
 He gave the Pharaoh and the Egyptians plenty of warnings and plenty of time to do the right thing.
 But the Egyptian enemies refused to obey God even though He proved Himself in so many ways through mighty miraculous deeds.
 God did not want them to die, but because He is pure and holy, had to judge them for their sin.